nepalez/attestor/README.md

 end
 ```

-Policy objects can be used by `validates` method like other validatable objects:
+Policy objects can be used by `validates` method like other objects that respond to `#validate`:

 ```ruby
 class Transfer